Six misconceptions about algorithms

 Table of Contents

 Artificial Intelligence is a hot topic.
 Algorithms can determine the notes of a new perfume.
 The high-art world has been scooped by a portrait painted by an algorithm and signed with the code: minG maxD Ex[log(D(x))]+Ez[log(1-D(G(z)))].
 These are two random examples of relatively innocent, yet surprising, applications of AI.
 However, algorithms can also inspire fear.
-Crashing self-driving cars, smart speakers that take over the entire house, algorithms that thoughtlessly dismiss job applicants based on gender or sentence suspects without mercy.
+Crashing self-driving cars, smart speakers that take over the entire house, algorithms that thoughtlessly dismiss job applicants based on gender, or sentence suspects without mercy.
 Can algorithms be used for the good of mankind?
+To address the widespread misunderstanding about algorithms, we clear up six misconceptions in this article.

 Misconception 1: The Netherlands is leading the AI pack

 Really?
-If we take research by Microsoft and EY at face value, the Netherlands are ahead of the rest of Europe when it comes to AI.
-The Netherlands are said to be among the countries with the highest maturity level in AI projects.
-37% of the Dutch organizations researched are working on AI initiatives that are in production or in an advanced stadium.
+If we take research by Microsoft and EY at face value, the Netherlands is ahead of the rest of Europe when it comes to AI.
+The Netherlands is said to be among the countries with the highest maturity level in AI projects.
+37% of the Dutch organizations researched are working on AI initiatives that are at production or in an advanced stage.
 The adoption of machine learning, neural networks, and deep learning should be going smoothly in this country, according to this research.

 Directors on alert